-At Alphabet, approximately 31 percent of our Company's employees are women, and women account for only 24 percent of our firm's leadership.
+At Google, approximately 31 percent of our Company's employees are women, and women account for 25 percent of our firm's leadership.
+Mercer finds actively managing pay equity "is associated with higher current female representation at the professional through executive levels and a faster trajectory to improved representation."

-A large body of evidence suggests that diversity in leadership leads to better performance.
-McKinsey & Company states "the business case for the advancement and promotion of women is compelling" and has found companies with highly diverse executive teams boasted higher returns on equity, earnings performance, and stock price growth.
-Best practices to address this underleveraged opportunity include "tracking and eliminating gender pay gaps."
+Research from Morgan Stanley, McKinsey, and Robeco Sam suggests more gender diverse leadership leads to superior stock price performance and return on equity.
+McKinsey states, "the business case for the advancement and promotion of women is compelling."
+Best practices include "tracking and eliminating gender pay gaps."